tomerhanochi/website/content/blog/a-tale-of-container-uids.md

 If I don't have the required capabilties, I can only modify a process's <mark>uid_map</mark>/<mark>gid_map</mark> with the above values if I was the one that created its namespace.

 ### subuids and subgids
-Due to these heavy restrictions, and the need to avoid vulnerabilities by ensuring that every user ID/group ID in the namespace is mapped to a non-root user ID/group ID, container engines like podman came up with a mechanism called subuids/subgids.
+Due to these heavy restrictions, and the need to avoid vulnerabilities by ensuring that every user ID/group ID in the namespace is mapped to a non-root user ID/group ID, container engines like podman came up with a mechanism called subuids and subgids.

-subuids/subgids allow for the system administrator to delegate user ID/group ID ranges to a non-root user.
+subuids and subgids allow for the system administrator to delegate user ID/group ID ranges to a non-root user.
 This enables the non-root user to map more than 1 user ID/group ID from the namespace, even though they don't have the CAP_SETUID/CAP_SETGID capabilities.

 These are configured using the files <mark>/etc/subuid</mark> and <mark>/etc/subgid</mark>, in which each line has the following format:
 ```plaintext